fwextensions/QuicKey/docs/chrome-store-description.md

 ★ Fast tab switching

-QuicKey uses a Quicksilver-style matching algorithm, where contiguous matches at the beginning of words are ranked highly, as are matches against capital letters.
-So you can type just a few letters to find the right tab.
+Unlike other tab switchers, QuicKey uses a Quicksilver-style search algorithm to rank the results, so contiguous matches at the beginning of words are higher in the list, as are matches against capital letters.
+So you can type just a few letters to quickly find the right tab.

 The best match is selected by default, so you can just press enter to switch to that tab.
 Or press the up/down arrow keys to move to other results.
 Or just click one.